 Dharamshala, India — Tibet is known as the ‘Water Tower of Asia’ as it serves as the source of ten major Asian river systems flowing into ten Asian countries.
 The Chinese plan to build large dams in Tibet is causing issues for countries downstream.

-China’s strategic 14th Five Year plan to make it clear that they plan to build a mega-dam in Tibet which shall be capable of producing ‘triple’ the electricity currently generated by the Three Gorges Dam.
+China’s strategic 14th Five Year makes it clear that they plan to build a mega-dam in Tibet which shall be capable of producing ‘triple’ the electricity currently generated by the Three Gorges Dam.

 Three Gorges Dam is the world’s largest running power station on the Yangtze River in Central China.
 The Super Dam project has Tibet’s Medog County as its base, the structure will reach the Brahmaputra River before the waterway leaves the Himalayas and flows into India.